Toward Efficient Influence Function: Dropout as a Compression Tool: Introduction

 \section{Introduction}

-Large foundation models such as GPT-4 \citep{achiam2023gpt}, Llama \citep{grattafiori2024llama}, and deepseek \citep{liu2024deepseek}, have showcased remarkable capabilities across a variety of tasks.\ Despite their success, even the state-of-the-art models face persistent challenges, including hallucination \citep{lin2021truthfulqa, huang2025survey} and generating toxic or biased content \citep{abid2021persistent, wang2023decodingtrust}.\ A critical factor underlying these shortcomings is the composition and quality of their training data \citep{park2023trak}.\ Furthermore, training data also impart knowledge to these models and form the foundation of their capabilities \citep{wang2024knowledge, meng2022locating, mirzadeh2024gsm}.\ These raise a critical question: which data contribute positively to a model's performance, and which one negatively impact it?\ Addressing this question highlight the need for robust methods to evaluate the influence of training data on a model's performance.\
+Large foundation models such as GPT-4~\citep{achiam2023gpt}, Llama~\citep{grattafiori2024llama}, and DeepSeek~\citep{liu2024deepseek}, have showcased remarkable capabilities across a variety of tasks.
+Despite their success, even the state-of-the-art models face persistent challenges, including hallucination~\citep{lin2021truthfulqa, huang2025survey} and the generation of toxic or biased content~\citep{abid2021persistent, wang2023decodingtrust}.
+A critical factor underlying these shortcomings is the composition and quality of their training data~\citep{park2023trak}.
+Furthermore, training data also impart the knowledge that forms the foundation of a model's capabilities~\citep{wang2024knowledge, meng2022locating, mirzadeh2024gsm}.
+This raises a critical question: which data contribute positively to a model's performance, and which ones negatively impact it?
+Addressing this highlights the need for robust methods to evaluate the influence of training data.

-Influence function, a theoretical method rooted in statistics \citep{hampel1974influence, law1986robust}, which was originally used to assess the robustness of statistical estimator \citep{huber2011robust}, provides a powerful tool for assessing the impact of training data on a model's parameters and subsequently on the model's performance.\ It offers a framework to understand how modifications to the training dataset propagate through the model.\ The concept has since been adapted to deep learning \citep{koh2017understanding, koh2019accuracy}, enabling its application to modern large-scale models.\ This method has been wildly used in training data selection \citep{xia2024less, yu2024mates, hu2024most}, data synthesizing \citep{li2024montessori}, and mislabel data detection \citep{koh2017understanding, kwon2023datainf}.\
+Influence function, a theoretical method rooted in statistics~\citep{hampel1974influence, law1986robust}, which was originally used to assess the robustness of statistical estimator~\citep{huber2011robust}, provides a powerful tool for assessing the impact of training data on a model's parameters and subsequently on the model's performance.
+It offers a framework to understand how modifications to the training dataset propagate through the model.
+The concept has since been adapted to deep learning~\citep{koh2017understanding, koh2019accuracy}, enabling its application to modern large-scale models.
+This method has been wildly used in training data selection~\citep{xia2024less, yu2024mates, hu2024most}, data synthesizing~\citep{li2024montessori}, and mislabel data detection~\citep{koh2017understanding, kwon2023datainf}.